 Kilver Court has a very different layout – made up of two buildings, you will find that brands have ‘corners’ or areas, instead of stand alone shops.
 You will find brands like Yves Delorme, Pringle, Agnes b, Joseph, REN, True Grace, Bamford and more, at discounts of up to 70%.

 We discovered an Irish brand called Magee, which we loved.
 I bought a tweet coat and Mr. O really had his eye on a lovely wool/cashmere overcoat.
 They did not have the size in stock, but I was so impressed that they took our details down and let us know later if they could track it or not.
 I was also told that anytime I needed a product, I could contact the retail manager and ask for it to be sent to me.
 How useful is that?

 We had lunch at the Sharpham Pantry which was a really unique place – we loved the comfort food it served.
 Just what we needed before our drive home.

-Fact Box: our trip was organised by Visit Britain who did an outstanding job of organising the perfect weekend for Mr. & Mrs. O. The shopping and opinions, are all mine.
-I had a great time in Bath experiencing some #OMGB moments as part of the VisitBritain campaign – do share what your #OMGB moments on Twitter and Instagram using the hashtag..
+Fact Box: our Bath, England city break was organised by Visit Britain who did an outstanding job of organising the perfect weekend in Bath for Mr. & Mrs. O, including timing it with the lovely Bath Christmas Market.
+The shopping and opinions, are all mine.
+I had a great time in Bath, England experiencing some #OMGB moments as part of the VisitBritain campaign – do share what your #OMGB moments on Twitter and Instagram using the hashtag.

-We borrowed a Canon PowerShot G7x (approx £300) on this trip and we loved it.
+We borrowed a Canon PowerShot G7x (approx £300) on this UK city break and we loved it.
 Why?
-It fit in any pocket or evening bag, wifi connection was excellent and we were able to take great photos on an automatic setting.
-I loved it so much, I actually bought the PowerShot G9x (£399) which was released a few weeks later.
+It fit in any pocket or evening bag, wifi connection was excellent and we were able to take great photos on an automatic setting, namely at the Bath Christmas Market at nighttime.
+I loved it so much, I actually bought the PowerShot G9x (£799) a few weeks later.